hyorkim11/hyorkim11.github.io/_projects/pdp-optimization.md

 In this example of a regular template versus its storemode counterpart, data points such as the product title, pricing, in-store availability, and ratings were prioritized towards the top of the view.
 In addition, the text sizes have been increased to increase visibility and legibility in-stores.

 Due to the many different types of templates, our team had to do a lot more work to develop and test even the smallest change made on our PDPs.
 Therefore, improvements to PDPs weren't easy to take on, when in reality, we needed to constantly iterate, test, and implement new features into our PDPs!

+In addition to the operational inefficiencies, we had a business requirement and also areas for general UX improvement as well for the PDPs.
+Lots to address with this update!
+To summarize, the primary requirements were the following:
+1. Reduce template count
+2. Address UX issues
+3. Highlight more product media

 <br>